TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-iaasvm-howtogeneralques.md

 			"value": "I have questions about Azure VM Backup limitations ", "text": "I have questions about Azure VM Backup limitations " },{
-			  "value": "I have questions about Azure VM Backup Pre-requisites", "text": "I have questions about Azure VM Backup Pre-requisites" },{
+			  "value": "I have questions about Azure VM Backup pre-requisites", "text": "I have questions about Azure VM Backup pre-requisites" },{
 			"value": "dont_know_answer",
 			"text": "Other, don't know or not applicable"